fastrgv/AdaVenture/README.md

 ## Setup & Running Adaventure:

-The application's root directory [./avent/] contains files for deployment on 3 platforms:  1)windows, 2)OS-X, 3)linux, in addition to source code.
+The application's main directory [./avent/] contains files for deployment on 3 platforms:  1)windows, 2)OS-X, 3)linux, in addition to source code.
 If you are NOT running windows, you do not need .dll files.
 If you are NOT running OS-X, you do NOT need the subdirectory named ./adaventure.app/.

 (Windows users see also:  windows-setup.txt)

 Unzip the archive.
-On Windows, 7z [www.7-zip.org] works well for this.
+On Windows, 7z [www.7-zip.org] works well for this;  but so does the intrinsic command "tar -xf [filename].tar.gz", which extracts everything into the current directory.

-Windows users might see some error messages pertaining to symbolic directory links.
-These links are needed only on OSX, and can be ignored.
+Windows users may see some error messages (that may be ignored) pertaining to directory links.
+Directory links are needed only on OSX & Linux.

 Open a commandline terminal, and cd to the install directory.